Action-Dynamics Modeling and Cross-Temporal Interaction for Online Action Understanding: Introduction

 To alleviate this issue, we propose a framework, referred to as the State-Specific Model (SSM).
-Compared to memory-based methods that focus on processing the entire sequence, our approach places greater emphasis on uncovering critical states embedded within the sequence.
-As illustrated in Fig 1, (a) Memory-based methods need to process the entire sequence to learn the potential dependencies.
-In contrast, (b) our state-based approach establishes critical states by using critical frames from the sequence as anchors and then models the edge between each pair of states through multi-dimensional relations, constructing a State-Transition (ST) Graph.
-Unlike single-valued edges that encode only one type of relation (e.g., temporal adjacency or co-occurrence patterns, etc.), our multi-dimensional edges are capable of representing multiple, distinct relationships.
-As suggested in \cite{gong2019exploiting}\cite{song2021learning}, this enables the modeling of richer underlying dependencies among vertices( i.e., the critical states).
+Compared to memory-based methods that focus on processing the entire sequence, our approach places greater emphasis on uncovering action dynamics embedded within the sequence.
+Unlike memory-based methods, which must typically process the entire sequence, our state-based approach establishes critical states and then models the edge between each pair of states through multi-dimensional relations, constructing a State-Transition (ST) Graph.
+Unlike single-valued edges that encode only one type of relation (e.g., temporal adjacency), our multi-dimensional edges are capable of representing multiple, distinct relationships.
+As suggested in \cite{luo2022learning}, this enables the modelling of richer underlying dependencies among vertices (i.e., the critical states).
 ST graph allows the model to focus on dynamic logic underlying action changes, without being distracted by the redundant information commonly present in long sequences.
-Note that the critical states we define are not tied to any critical frame; rather, they represent a collection of features that most effectively characterize the target action.